FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/Start_Copilot_server.md

 Start the Copilot server
 ------------------------

 This section describes how to start the Transfer CFT Copilot server via either a menu or command.
-For more information on calling menus, see <a href="../#Transfer" class="MCXref xref">Transfer CFT menu usage</a>.
+For more information on calling menus, see [Transfer CFT menu usage](../#Transfer).

 ****Menu****